infor-design/enterprise-wc/src/components/ids-slider/README.md

 ## Use Cases

-- Control an input with limited options through clicking/dragging/keyboard interaction
+- Control an input with limited options through clicking/dragging/keyboard interaction.
+- Best for showing a user's current selection relative to the lower and upper limits of a scale.

 ## Terminology

-- Minimum: The smallest value possible, on one end of the slider
+- **Minimum**: The smallest value possible, on one end of the slider
-- Maximum: The largest value possible, on the other end of the slider
+- **Maximum**: The largest value possible, on the other end of the slider
-- Thumb: The circular button that can be dragged back and forth on the slider to control input
+- **Thumb**: The circular button that can be dragged back and forth on the slider to control input
-- Tick: The dots along the step slider that indicate the amount of choices for input
+- **Tick**: The dots along the step slider that indicate the amount of choices for input
-- Track: The bar which the thumb moves along
+- **Track**: The bar which the thumb moves along
-- Track area: The area around the track which can be clicked to modify the input value
+- **Track area**: The area around the track which can be clicked to modify the input value

 ## Settings (Attributes)